MonitorControl/MonitorControl/docs/v2/Monitor Troubleshooting.md

 ## I can't control volume/brightness

+### Known incompatibilities

+Mac Minis made after 2018 (including the M1 Mini) have trouble supporting DDC via the built-in HDMI port.
+Use the USB-C/Thunderbolt port instead!

 ### Check if your monitor OSD has a setting for DDC

 Some monitors have a ddc settings that can be enabled/disabled, make sure you check if your specific monitor has this setting and if it does, you should ensure DDC is enabled.